yjacolin/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Select the action :guilabel:`Type` and provide a descriptive name for the action.
 The action itself must contain the name of the application that will be executed when the action is invoked.
+Short Name and icon file are not mandatories.

+:guilabel:`Action Scopes` defines what should be available to properly run the action and therefore where it should be shown.
+Currently you can choose one of the following:

+* Field Scope: for individual fields, in the attributes table.
+You can use the following variable: ``field_index``, ``field_value``, ``field_name``.
+* Canvas: available for action for the map tools. ``Clicked_x`` and ``clicked_y`` are the available variables in this scope.
+* Layer Scope: global layer level, in the attribute table.
+* Feature Scope: for individual features (in a form or row in attribute table).

 You can add one or more attribute field values as arguments to the application.
 When the action is invoked, any set of characters that start with a ``%`` followed by the name of a field will be replaced by the value of that field.